-- Continue to monitor your blood sugar level regularly.
+- Continue to monitor your blood glucose level regularly.

-- If you find your blood sugar level remains high, you will need to address this — see hyperglycaemia
+- If you find your blood glucose level stays high, you will need to address this — see the healthdirect page on hyperglycaemia.

 It is a good idea to always keep at least one spare vial of insulin for emergencies, and to take your insulin with you when you go out.